US Festival: May 1983

 The 1983 festival ran for three days over Memorial Day weekend, along with an additional day on June 4.
 Colorado-based promoter Barry Fey replaced Graham as Wozniak's business partner.
-The weather was slightly cooler than the September festival at 95 F, but the air quality in the region was the recorded worst in four years.
+The weather was slightly cooler than the September festival at 95 F, but the air quality in the region was the worst recorded in four years.
 The total attendance was reported at 670,000 when all of the days were added together.
 Van Halen was reportedly paid $1.5 million to perform.
 The Clash demanded that $100,000 of their $500,000 for the performance be donated to charity before they took the stage for what would be their last show with guitarist Mick Jones before his firing in September.
 There were two reported deaths.
-The festival lost an estimated $12 million, as the 1982 festival had.
+The festival lost an estimated $12 million, as the 1982 festival had..